 If the intended recipient is not a beneficiary of the trust, the resolution will be regarded as ineffective.

-fixed trusts – the class of beneficiaries to whom the income of the trust is to be paid is fixed, and the share of the income to be received by each beneficiary is fixed
+The class of beneficiaries to whom the income of the trust is to be paid is fixed, and the share of the income to be received by each beneficiary is fixed.

-unit trusts – these are a common form of fixed trust.
-The beneficial entitlement to income of the trust is divided into units and the trust income is paid to whoever holds the units at the specified distribution date
+These are a common form of fixed trust.
+The beneficial entitlement to income of the trust is divided into units and the trust income is paid to whoever holds the units at the specified distribution date.

-discretionary trusts – the trustee has the discretion to choose which beneficiaries (from a class of beneficiaries specified in the trust deed) should receive the income of the trust and/or what amount is to paid to each beneficiary.
+The trustee has the discretion to choose which beneficiaries (from a class of beneficiaries specified in the trust deed) should receive the income of the trust and/or what amount is to be paid to each beneficiary.

 The main provisions dealing with the taxation of trusts and trust income are contained in Division 6 of the Income Tax Assessment Act 1936 (ITAA 36).